ECQF Game #5 Review: Toronto Maple Leafs 4 vs. Boston Bruins 3 | Maple Leafs Hotstove

 8. The Leafs are going to need Frederik Andersen to be their first star in one or more of these games to get themselves back in the series, and they got that tonight.
 He was the biggest reason the Leafs survived five of the six kills; the PK was better as far as pressuring the puck, but they still got away with a lot of blown clearances (one just before the Pastrnak post in the first, among others) and relied heavily on Andersen, who stopped 12 of the 45 shots against while on the kill.
 There were tons of tough saves among the 45 he made; some back at 2-0, 3-1, 4-1 or 4-2, but all look timely and monumental with how the scoreline turned out.

-9. It’s an interesting question now as to what the Leafs do with their lines going back home.
+9. It’s an interesting question now as to what the Leafs will do with their lines going back home.
 The Bergeron line was kept off the board but mostly dominated the run of play (80% possession).
 Tomas Plekanec didn’t have his best game individually, fighting the puck on numerous occasions, and the shot attempts when Plekanec and Bergeron were on the ice were 12-3 Bergeron, scoring chances were 7-1, and the shots were 6-2.
 Plekanec also lost five of six faceoffs to Bergeron in the defensive zone, although part of that was the rampant cheating that the refs let go on the draw all but a couple of times.
 His line did keep them off the scoresheet again, though, ultimately.

 Moving Kadri back with Marleau and Marner for the Bergeron matchup when Babcock has control at home seems like the easy call, but the Leafs were getting their four-line rotation going pretty effectively in the first half of the game before special teams took over, and Johnsson – Kadri – Nylander gave the team fantastic minutes in the first half of the game, exploiting some secondary matchups.